-Applicants must indicate whether any actual or potential conflicts exist for the proposed project.
-(See "Section IV: Conflicts of Interest Defined" in the TIG Program Determination of Conflicts Policy found at http://tig.lsc.gov/grants/compliance.)
-Applicants must also: (1) describe their capacity to protect against any such conflicts that may arise during the grant; and (2) agree to comply with the TIG program's Disclosure of Interests for Determination of Conflicts Policy if awarded TIG funds.
+Applicants must indicate whether the proposed project raises any actual or potential conflicts of interest for staff, management, board members, volunteers, or anyone else involved in the proposed project or its development and application.
+Applicants must also disclose any actual or potential conflicts or interest in connection with any proposed contracts or subgrants related to the project.
+(See "Section IV: Conflicts of Interest Defined" in the TIG Program Conflicts of Interest Policy.
+Applicants must also: (1) describe their capacity to protect against any such conflicts that may arise during the grant; and (2) agree to comply with the TIG program's Conflicts of Interest Policy if awarded TIG funds.
 Grantees will be required to identify and resolve actual, apparent, or potential conflicts of interest, including updating prior information, at any time that they are discovered, even after payments to third parties are provided.
 Generally, grantees should identify and resolve possible conflicts prior to entering into negotiations with a third party.